servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 ## What is "real-time application"?

-The question seems quite simple, right?
-Real-time apps are the apps that update the content user sees in real-time.

-Wait, did I just explained "real-time" using another "real-time"?
+The question seems quite simple, right? *Real-time apps are the apps that update the content user sees in real-time.* Wait, did I just explained "real-time" using another "real-time"?

-Ok, let's try to come up with a more precise definition:
+Let's try to come up with a more precise definition:
 * If an app almost always requires an explicit user action to update the content user sees, it's *clearly not real-time*.
 * On contrary, if the content displayed to the user stays always up-to-date, even if user doesn't take actions, it's *possibly a real-time app*.

-"Possibly" above could imply a huge difference:
+"Possibly" could mean a huge difference:
 * The app that simply refreshes the page every minute doesn't seem to be even close to real-time.
 * On contrary, apps like Facebook, Quora, Slack, and lots of others - in fact, the ones that almost instantly display at least the most critical updates - are considered real-time.

-Let's define this in scientific terms:
+Let's define this in more scientific terms:
-* Let's assume the content user sees (the UI) is produced by some function (which is usually the case)
+* Let's assume the content user sees (the UI) is produced by some function
 * And the output of this function changes over time - mostly, due to changes in state that this function uses to produce the content.